ibmdb/python-ibmdb/README.md

     yum install python-devel
 ```

+### Windows:

+* If a db2 client or server or dsdriver or clidriver is already installed in the system and user has already set installed path to `PATH` environment variable, then user need to set [environment variable](#envvar) `IBM_DB_HOME` manaully to the installed path before installing `ibm_db`.

+* To verify it, just execute `db2level` command before installation of `ibm_db`.
+If it works, note down the install directory path and set system level environment variable `IBM_DB_HOME` as install path shown in output of `db2level` command.

+* If user has installed clidriver in `F:\DSDRIVER` and if the "PATH" environment variable has `F:\DSDRIVER\bin`, then user should also set `IBM_DB_HOME` to `F:\DSDRIVER`.

-* MAC OS:
+### MAC OS:

 Db2 V11.5.4 clidriver is built with GCC version 8.4.0 and hence you may need to upgrade to this version if you face problems due to old version of the GCC compiler in your environment while loading the ibm_db library.

+### Docker Linux containers:

-* For installing ibm_db on **Docker Linux container**, you may need to install **gcc, python, pip, python-devel, libxml2 and pam** if not already installed.
+* You may need to install **gcc, python, pip, python-devel, libxml2 and pam** if not already installed.
 Refer to [Installation](#docker) for more details.

 <a name="installation"></a>
 ## Installation